TheArturthur/CoppermindScraper/Cosmere/Lunu'anaki.md

 He believes that all great art is necessarily hated by some due to the variety in human tastes.
 To make it so nobody would hate a work of art, one must remove everything that makes it special, therefore making it so that it is loved by nobody.
 Being hated is not proof that art is great, but not being hated is proof that it is not.
 He believes that art is about emotion, examination and going places people have never gone before to discover and investigate new things; it is from this definition of art, and his recognition of the subjective nature of aesthetic taste, that he argues that all great art is necessarily hated by somebody.
 When questioning himself on how many people need to love a work of art to outweigh the hate it inevitably inspires, and balance out the risk.
 Thus, if even one person loves a work, no matter how many people hate it, it is worthwhile.
 He believes that stories don't live until they are imagined in someone's mind, and that everyone's experience of the story is individual and unique.
 He believes that the meaning of a story is up to the audience themselves to decide; that it is not meant to tell them how to think, but instead to give them questions to think upon.
 He thinks that the interpretations people have of stories are based upon what they themselves are looking for, as are the answers they find in them.
 His belief in how stories take on life in the minds of an audience is likely a reason for his feeling of obligation to tell the stories that he learns to whoever will listen.

+He sees purpose as the spiritual conjunction that glues together human existence and volition.
+Thus, he sees it as a deeply important part of one's existence as a sapient being.

 ## Attributes and Abilities
 > [!info] This page or section deals with theories or speculation.Please read carefully and note that this is not necessarily canonical.